Ryne Stanek: Major leagues (2017–2019)

 The Rays promoted Stanek to the major leagues on May 13, 2017.
 He made his major league debut the next day.
-He ended the 2017 season with a 5.85 ERA in 21 appearances.
+He ended the season with a 5.85 ERA in 21 appearances.

-In 2018, Stanek found a niche spot working as "the opener," where he found immediate success with his high 90s fastball and newly introduced splitter.
+In 2018, Stanek found a niche spot working as an opener, where he found immediate success with his high 90s fastball and newly introduced splitter.
 In June, Stanek technically set an MLB record by throwing seven consecutive scoreless starts.
 However, he pitched a mere 9 2/3 innings across those seven starts.
 In a similar vein, Stanek set a major league record with 17 straight starts allowing one run or fewer.
 On September 5, Stanek became the first rookie in 75 years to start in back-to-back games.
-For the majority of the season, Stanek was used as one of the Rays' "opening" starters, making 59 total appearances (29 starts).
+For most of the season, Stanek was used as one of the Rays' opener starters, making 59 total appearances (29 starts).
 In 66 1/3 innings, he struck out 81 batters and recorded a 2.98 ERA.

 The following season, the Rays continued using Stanek as an opener.
-Stanek hit the disabled list on July 20, 2019, with a hip injury.
+He hit the disabled list on July 20, 2019, with a hip injury.
 He had appeared in 41 games, 27 of them starts, in 55 2/3 innings.

 Miami Marlins

-On July 31, 2019, the Rays traded Stanek and Jesús Sánchez to the Miami Marlins in exchange for pitchers Nick Anderson and Trevor Richards.
+On July 31, 2019, the Rays traded Stanek and Jesús Sánchez to the Miami Marlins for pitchers Nick Anderson and Trevor Richards.
 On August 4, 2020, Stanek was placed on the injured list after contracting COVID-19, returning a month later on September 4.
-On the year, Stanek pitched to a 7.20 ERA in nine relief appearances for the Marlins.
+In the shortened regular season, Stanek pitched to a 7.20 ERA in nine relief appearances for the Marlins.
 He also pitched two scoreless innings in a loss to the Atlanta Braves in the National League Division Series.
-On December 2, 2020, Stanek was non-tendered by the Marlins.
+On December 2, Stanek was non-tendered by the Marlins.